 Voiced by: Miho Masaka (Japanese), Bryn Apprill (English)

-A student from Class 1-B. Her Quirk, "Vines", gives her long, thorny vines for hair which she can control at will.
-She is very reverent and prefers to be nonviolent.
+A devoutly religious student from Class 1-B. Her Quirk, "Vines", turns her hair into long, thorny vines that she can extend and control at will.

-- Badass Pacifist: Bordering on Against My Religion.
+- Badass Pacifist: To the point that it borders on Against My Religion.
 All of her fighting tactics amount to restraining the enemy, not really hurting them, and she has not used her thorns to wound anybody either.
 In line with her pristine image, she abhors senseless use of violence and having to resort to it at all.
-Though she hasn't had an opportunity to fight against a villain for real yet.

-- Fight Unscene: Gets taken out of the tournament by Iida, who later describes how the fight went down to Izuku.
+- Fight Unscene: Gets taken out of the U.A.
+Sports Festival by Iida, who later describes how the fight went down to Midoriya.
 Basically, he just zipped around her before she had a chance to grab him with her vines and pushed her out of the ring.
-The anime does show it in detail, but it's very short, and occurs as described.
+The anime does show it in detail, but it's very short, occurring as Iida described it.

 - Green Thumb: Her Quirk is "Vines", which manifests as her hair being made of thorny vines.
 She can control it at will, extend it to restrain enemies, and detach it to form walls of vines.
-The thorns don't appear to cause major damage, so it's possible she was restraining herself, or the thorns are naturally blunted.
+The thorns don't appear to cause major damage, however.

 - Lady of War: She's very graceful and serene, defeating opponents with her thorns in a pacifistic manner.